 For a woman with dense breasts or for those at high risk of developing breast cancer (regardless of breast density), breast MRI is the most effective supplemental screening test.
 The CPT code for bilateral contrast-enhanced MRI is 77049.
 Some facilities offer “abbreviated MRI” with direct-to-patient billing at a rate of $200-$600.

 - For women unable or unwilling to have MRI, contrast-enhanced mammography (CEM) or screening ultrasound can be considered.
 Though there is currently no specific CPT code for CEM, code 77066 (diagnostic mammography, both breasts) is often used.
 The complete breast ultrasound CPT code is 76641 and must be scheduled for each breast.

 Patients often prefer to have all their breast screening done in one visit.
 This can be scheduled with the imaging center and would require “upfront permission” (prescription).
 Alternatively, MRI can be performed on an alternating 6-month schedule with a mammogram; computer modeling suggests this may be slightly more effective.

-It may be possible to create a conditional, contingent order with the imaging facility or Radiology Department, indicating “additional testing permitted,” and/or to work with administration to add supplemental imaging to the electronic ordering system.
-While supplemental dense breast screening with MRI detects more cancers than ultrasound, such MRI may not be covered by insurance and is more often reserved for those women who are at high risk.Browse All Provider FAQ's
+It may be possible to create a conditional, contingent order with the imaging facility or radiology department, indicating “additional testing permitted,” and/or to work with administration to add supplemental imaging to the electronic ordering system to facilitate scheduling.
+While supplemental dense breast screening with MRI detects more cancers than ultrasound, MRI may not be covered by insurance and is more often reserved for those women who are at high risk.Browse All Provider FAQ's